olcf/SingularityTools/Titan/CentosBase/README.md

 Hello from mpi4py ('Centos', '7', 'zesty') : rank 1 of 2
 Hello from mpi4py ('Centos', '7', 'zesty') : rank 0 of 2
 ```
 Once the applications have been built they can be executed on compute nodes through `aprun`.
-Note that the message `WARNING: Not mounting current directory: host does not support PR_SET_NO_NEW_PRIVS` can be ignored and should be removed in the next Singularity release.